aaronj0/ros2-neural-astar/README.md

 ### Roadmap:

-- [ ] Setting up a simulation environment - Turtlebot3 with Nav2 on Ubuntu 18.04, ROS2 Humble, SLAM Toolbox
+- [ ] Setting up a simulation environment - Turtlebot3 with Nav2 on Ubuntu 20.04, ROS2 Foxy, SLAM Toolbox
 - [ ] Dataset collection with TB3
 - [ ] Evaluation on Vanilla Neural A*
 - [ ] Model retraining and Encoder-Decoder network optimisation for CostMaps